ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 #### Storage Snapshots

 Due to the many proxied contracts in Optimism's protocol, we automate tracking the diff to storage layouts of the contracts in the project.
 This is to ensure that we don't break a proxy by upgrading its implementation to a contract with a different storage layout.
-To generate the storage lockfile, run `pnpm storage-snapshot`.
+To generate the storage lockfile, run `just storage-snapshot`.